kae-chi/Fake_Mote/README.md

-[!NOTE] In order for the GUI to process any information sent from fake mote, it must be a byte array of **5 bytes** in the following order: 1. pin number 2. remaining 4 bytes of relevant information packaged in a struct in little endian ordering
+ In order for the GUI to process any information sent from fake mote, it must be a byte array of **5 bytes** in the following order: 1. pin number 2. remaining 4 bytes of relevant information packaged in a struct in little endian ordering  \

 > Why little endian?
 Because that's how 1.
 GUI is able to parse the data 2.
 Real MOTE works like that